MERLIon-Challenge/merlion-ccs-2023/readme.md

 More information about Task 1 (Language Identification) can be found [here](https://sites.google.com/view/merlion-ccs-challenge/task-1?authuser=0).

 More information about Task 2 (Language Diarization) can be found [here](https://sites.google.com/view/merlion-ccs-challenge/task-2?authuser=0).

+## Baseline system
+The baseline system is an end-to-end conformer model for both tasks.
+The model consists of four conformer encoder layers followed by a statistics pooling layer and three linear layers with ReLU activation in the first two linear layers.
+All self-attention encoder layers have eight attention heads with input and output dimensions being 512, and the inner layer of the position-wise feed-forward network is of dimensionality 2048.
+The 39-dimensional Mel Frequency Cepstral Coefficients (MFCC) features comprising 13-dim MFCCs and their first- and second-order deviations are extracted for each speech signal before being fed into the conformer encoder layers.
+The statistics pooling layer then generates a 1024-dimensional output which is finally projected by three linear layers to the number of target languages.
+The three linear layers comprise 1024, 512, and 2 output nodes.

+The training data comprise 200 hours of AISHELL Mandarin data, 100 hours of Librispeech data, and 100 hours of National Speech Corpus data.
+The speech signals in these datasets are segmented into maximum of 3s prior to the feature extraction stage.
+The model is trained for five epochs with batch size 32 and updated with a learning rate that warms up from 0 to 10^-4 in 5000 steps followed by the cosine annealing decay.

+An energy-based voice activity detection is performed on the test data to identify the silent parts for the diarization task.
+Each speech signal is partitioned into speech clips after removing silences before we perform language identification on these clips, where we assume there is no code-switch exists in each speech clip.

 ## Datasets